Parliament of Queensland: Operations

-Once all winning candidates have been declared, the Governor of Queensland proclaims a date for the start of the new Parliament.
+Once all winning candidates have been declared, the governor of Queensland proclaims a date for the start of the new Parliament.
 It is the role of the Clerk of the Parliament to call members to attendance.

-According to the Constitution of Queensland, members of Parliament must swear an oath or affirmation to the Monarch of Australia as well as an oath of office before signing a Roll of Members.
-The Clerk of the Parliament has the power to swear in members.
+According to the Constitution of Queensland, members of Parliament must swear an oath or affirmation to the King as well as an oath of office before signing a Roll of Members.
+This oath or affirmation must be made to the governor or someone authorised by him or her—typically the clerk of the Parliament.

 Sworn-in representatives are required to elect a Speaker to preside over the House's business.
-Before this occurs the Clerk may select and point to the next member who may speak.
+Before this occurs, the longest serving member who is not a minister presides over the proceedings.
 Once elected the Speaker is dragged to the chair and presented to the Governor at Government House.
+The symbol of the authority of the Parliament and its Speaker is the ceremonial mace.
+The sergeant-at-arms carries the mace into the chamber of parliament when the speaker enters at the start of each sitting day and removes it again when the speaker leaves at the end of the sitting day.
+During the sitting day, the mace rests on two raised brackets on the centre table with the head of the mace lying pointed towards the government's side.
+The current mace was designed and made in 1978 and is sterling silver with gold plating and is encrusted with 32 Queensland gemstones.
+Despite being the symbol of Parliament, it is engraved with the words "Government of Queensland".

-The ceremonial opening of the new Parliament is marked by a speech by the Governor.
+The ceremonial opening of the new Parliament is marked by a speech by the governor.
 Traditionally the speech is written by the new government and it may outline current activities, budget details, statistics and proposed lists of legislation which are intended to be introduced.

 A day in Parliament usually begins with housekeeping matters, including prayers, notifications and the tabling of any documents.
 An opportunity is then given to Ministers to make statements.
 During a period of no more than an hour, known as question time, any member may pose a question to a Minister.

+Regional sittings

+Starting in 2002, the Queensland Parliament has held regional sittings of parliament across the state.
+Originally being held every three years, the occurrence has become more sporadic.
+The most recent was in 2023 in Cairns, the first regional sitting since the COVID-19 pandemic.

 Distribution of seats

-As of 31 October 2020, the composition of Parliament is:
+As of 13 September 2024, the composition of Parliament is: